 What is Relationship Capital?

 Simply put, relationship capital is all relationships within and between organizations.
 It is an element of your company’s intellectual capital and can include partners, vendors, former employers, personal relationships, and more.
-The “capital” comes from the value of the connection between these people or entities: the power or influence wielded by a role, the strength and type of the relationship, the number of relationships shared, etc.
+The “capital” comes from the value of the connection between these people or companies.
+Having the right relationships helps organizations secure funding, close key deals, recruit well-qualified employees, and propel their businesses forward.

 Why Relationship Capital Is Your Company’s Most Crucial Asset

-Because of its intangibility and near-impossibility to measure, relationship capital has become the most under-utilized asset in organizations.
-Quite simply, most companies don’t know how to leverage it in an effective way.
+Because relationship capital is intangible and can be difficult to measure, it has become the most under-utilized asset in organizations.
+Quite simply, most companies don’t know how to leverage their relationships in an effective way.
+They don’t know who their employees and board members know and how those relationships can help their business.
 Yet virtually no dollar is spent without a relationship behind it – all successful deals, investments, and sales are based on relationship capital.
-It is the single best way to open doors and get introductions, and then maintain connections.
+It is the single best way to open doors and get introductions.